M1314/Jeeves/README.md

 # Jeeves
-A search service for the Ecosophia community
+A multiplatform search service for the Ecosophia community using Flutter